PostHog/posthog.com/contents/apps/currency-normalization/docs.md

 ### Who created this app?

 We'd like to thank PostHog team members [Yakko Majuri](https://github.com/yakkomajuri) and [Marius Andra](https://github.com/mariusandra), as well as community member [Leo Mehlig](https://github.com/leoMehlig) for creating the Currency Normalizer.

+### Who maintains this app?

+This app is maintained by PostHog.
+If you have issues with the app not functioning as intended, please [raise a bug report](https://github.com/PostHog/posthog/issues/new?assignees=&labels=bug&template=bug_report.md) to let us know!

 ### What if I have feedback on this app?